philiphendry/blog/_posts/2019-12-07-asp-net-web-api-complex-model-binding-and-valiation.markdown

 }
 ```

 I don't like that _0_ for a favourite colour and would much rather see the name of the colour instead.
-There are a number of different ways to implement this but for my simple implementation I've chosen to use a Newtonsoft out-of-the-box solution called [https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_Converters_StringEnumConverter.htm](StringEnumConverter).
-The [https://www.newtonsoft.com/json/help/html/SerializationSettings.htm#Converters](Serialization Settings documentation) states that this can be used in multiple different ways including adding it as an _Attribute_ to the model property.
+There are a number of different ways to implement this but for my simple implementation I've chosen to use a Newtonsoft out-of-the-box solution called [StringEnumConverter](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_Converters_StringEnumConverter.htm).
+The [Serialization Settings documentation](https://www.newtonsoft.com/json/help/html/SerializationSettings.htm#Converters) states that this can be used in multiple different ways including adding it as an _Attribute_ to the model property.
 However, I want as little as possible (hopefully nothing) to be added to the model that is related to the serialisation mechanism.
 I also want have built-in 'standards' that 'just work' so having them declared globally is my chosen way.
 To that end I add the following to the ```WebApiConfig.Register``` method to fetch the Newtonsoft serialisation settings and add their provided ```StringEnumConverter```:

 ```
 var serializerSettings = config.Formatters.JsonFormatter.SerializerSettings;